blade1989/EuroEditor/README.md

 ---

 EuroEditor - at the time of writing - is a unfinished product.
 Inspired by [Libreoffice - Writer ](https://en.wikipedia.org/wiki/LibreOffice_Writer "LibreOffice Writer - Wikipedia, the free encyclopedia").
 This will be the default web-based editor of [EuroCMS](https://github.com/blade1989/EuroCMS)!

+Written in HTML5, CSS3, Jquery.

 ##[Real live demo of EuroEditor](http://www.eurobytes.nl/demos/EuroEditor/)